nigelfiler/Qumu/README.md

 ## 🔹 `QC_Duplicate_User_Search.html`

 **Purpose:**
-Searches all users and shows possible duplicate users, eg users that may have a local account and also a SAML account.
+Searches all users within the instance and shows possible duplicate users, eg users that may have a local account and also a SAML account, or same name but different email address.
 The results table can be searched and also filtered by duplcicates.
 A report to be downloaded for further analysis.
+This utility uses Levenshtein distance–based fuzzy matching algorithm and the user can select Strict, Balanced or Loose in the search criteria.
+Loose will find more, but also generate false positives.

+**Important Notes:**
 Has not been tested with very large datasets, but for datasets over 10,000 users the results will only show duplicates by default.

 ---